json420/degu/doc/rgi.rst

 RGI focuses on improvement in a number of areas:

-    1. It's very useful to expose connection-level semantics to sever applications, in addition to request-level semantics
+    1. It's very useful to expose connection-level semantics to sever applications, in addition to traditional request-level semantics

     2. Assuming you can drop CGI compatibility, the naming conventions in the WSGI *environ* leave much to be desired in terms of signal-to-noise ratio